It’s not “mental health.” It’s uncontrolled anger.

 Controlling your anger means not only being able to keep from taking violent action when angry feelings are stoked up in your body by some outside influence.
-It also means being able to generate aggressive feelings and actions in a controlled environment in order to build and discharge angry energy that is currently locked up inside you from all the previous times you quelled the angry beast that wanted to burst forth in violent action.
+It also means being able to generate aggressive feelings and actions on command in a controlled environment.
+The purpose is to build and discharge angry energy that is currently locked up inside you.
+You create a private time and place to discharge from all the previous times you quelled the angry beast that wanted to burst forth in violent action.

 Let me say that again.
 Controlling your anger includes finding appropriate times and places to stoke the fire of your aggressive energy and discharging it.
 Even if at first it makes you feel stupid to do so.